micharbet/CLE/README.md

 resourcefile now contains a mechanism of multiplication it's own DNA [1]

-[1] CLE is not a virus :-) all the mutliplication is done in controlled way and you, the user is the one who know what you're doing.
+[1] CLE is not a virus :-) Everything, all the spreading is done in controlled way and you, the user is the one who know what you're doing.